 The SharkScope preferences panel lets you connect a SharkScope account to Poker Copilot.
-You’ll need a paid SharkScope subscription to use these features.
+You’ll need a paid SharkScope subscription (Silver or higher) to use these features.

 Cache player info